emacsattic/readability/README.md

 5. Emacs will start fetching a reading list.
 6. Press "RET" key on any title to show its contents.

-Once authorization success, you don't need to login from then on.
+Once authorization successed, you don't need to login from then on.

 If you would like to logout, just do `M-x readability-delete-token-and-file`.